swimos/swimos-docs/src/_guides/aggregations.md

 Throughout this guide, for demonstration, we are going to build out the vehicle example, grouping the vehicles by the state (in the USA) they are currently in.

-Let's take a simple vehicle agent as a starting point, the main component of which being a [`ValueLane`]({% link _reference/value-lanes.md %}) that stores the vehicle's status.
+Let's take a simple vehicle agent as a starting point, the main component of which is a [`ValueLane`]({% link _reference/value-lanes.md %}) that stores the vehicle's status.

 ```java
 public class VehicleAgent extends AbstractAgent {